ndiego/social-sharing-block/README.md

 ![Social Sharing](https://github.com/ndiego/social-sharing-block/blob/main/.wordpress-org/banner-1544x500.png)

-A simple little block that allows you to add social share icons to the Block Editor.
+A simple little WordPress block that allows you to add social share icons to your website.
 Choose from 15+ of the most popular social channels.
 [Download on WordPress.org](https://wordpress.org/plugins/social-sharing-block/)

 ### Sharing Options